Why Choose Cedars-Sinai Marina del Rey Hospital for Foot & Ankle Injury Treatment?

 The foot and ankle bear the entire weight of our body.
 Disorders of the foot and ankle occur due to fracture of bones or inflammation of tendons and ligaments due to damage or infection.
 These disorders commonly affect people who actively participate in sports.
 An ankle sprain often occurs because of the forced movement from its normal position resulting in tearing of tendons, ligaments, and nerves.
 Falls from a height and landing on the foot or walking and exercising on an uneven surface can also result in ankle injuries.
-During all these situations, the whole body weight is taken by the ankle and excessive pressure is exerted on the bones, muscles and the nerves of the ankle resulting in sprain and fractures.
+During all these situations, the whole body weight is taken by the ankle and excessive pressure is exerted on the bones, muscles, and nerves of the ankle resulting in sprain and fractures.

-Fracture repair: In this procedure, the surgeon will make an incision in the skin to reach the damaged bone and with the help of screws, plates, wires and other materials the broken bones will be held in place and allowed to heal naturally.
+Fracture repair: In this procedure, the surgeon will make an incision in the skin to reach the damaged bone, and with the help of screws, plates, wires, and other materials the broken bones will be held in place and allowed to heal naturally.
 More often the open reduction and internal fixation method will be used to repair a fractured bone.
 In open reduction, the broken ends of the bone are realigned and allowed to heal.
-During internal fixation, materials such as metal plates, wires and screws are used to hold the displaced bones in place.
+During internal fixation, materials such as metal plates, wires, and screws are used to hold the displaced bones in place.

 Osteotomy: This is a surgical procedure in which the size of the bone is altered by cutting to shorten it, by lengthening it, or by realigning it with adjoining bones and other tissues.
 It is usually performed as a corrective surgery when the bone has healed in an improper manner following its damage.